Use Android vitals to improve your app's performance, stability, and size

 - Think about bad behaviors and eradicate them: During the development of your app, think about how it would behave in different environments.
-For instance, if you are developing your app and testing its performance on a high-end, full-featured device, think about how it would perform on a low-end device with limited power, memory, bandwidth, and CPU/GPU capability.
-Use Pre-Launch Reports to broaden the set of devices your app is tested on before each release.
+For instance, if you are testing your app on a high-end, full-featured device, think about how it would perform on a low-end device with limited power, memory, bandwidth, and CPU/GPU capability.
+Use pre-launch reports to test your app on a broader set of devices before each release.

-- Check Android vitals after releasing a new app version: After you've published your app, Android vitals will provide metrics on the performance of your on production devices in the real world.
-This allows you to identify issues and bad behaviors that are affecting users on specific devices and Android versions.
+- Check Android vitals after releasing a new app version: After you've published your app, Android vitals will provide metrics on the performance of your app on production devices in the real world.
+This allows you to identify issues and bad behaviors that affect users on specific devices and Android versions.

 Identify problem Android versions: Your app may only exhibit bad behaviors on specific Android versions.
 For older Android versions representing a small number of users, either update your app to eliminate the bad behavior or update the

 <uses-sdk>element in your app's Manifest to an API level where your app doesn't exhibit any bad behaviors.
 For newer Android versions, always update your app to fix the bad behaviors rather than setting the